Bright Colors in UI Design: Benefits and Pitfalls

 Sharpening navigation and enhancing intuitive interaction

-Visual hierarchy is a core element for clear navigation and intuitive interaction system of any digital product.
-UI components are organized that way so the brain could distinguish the objects by their physical differences including color.
+Visual hierarchy is a core element for clear navigation and an intuitive interaction system of any digital product.
+UI components are organized that way so the brain can distinguish the objects by their physical differences, including color.

-Colors have their own hierarchy which is defined by the power of impact on users’ minds.
-There are bold colors such as red and orange as well as the weak ones like white and cream.
-Bright colors are easy to notice so designers often use them as the means of highlighting or setting contrast.
-Moreover, applying one color to several elements you can show that they are somehow connected.
-For example, you can choose a red color for purchase buttons so that people could intuitively find them when they need it.
+Colors have their own hierarchy, defined by their impact on users’ minds.
+There are bold colors, such as red and orange, as well as weak ones, such as white and cream.
+Bright colors are easy to notice, so designers often use them to highlight or create contrast.
+Moreover, applying a single color to several elements can show that they are somehow connected.
+For example, you can choose a red color for purchase buttons so that people can intuitively find them when they need them.

 Recognizability

-The human brain reacts intensively to bold colors the reason why bright color combinations can be easily noticed and memorized.
-The colorful UI design has great chances to stand out from the crowd among many products with weak colors.
-The choice needs to be based both on the preferences of the target audience and market research.
+The human brain reacts strongly to bold colors, which is why bright color combinations are easily noticed and remembered.
+The colorful UI design has a good chance of standing out from the crowd among many products with dull colors.
+The choice should be based on both the target audience’s preferences and market research.

 Moreover, if a company has bright corporate colors applied to the logo and branded items, it can be a good idea to use the colors on its website or mobile app.
 This way the design creates consistency of visual solutions connecting all the company’s communication channels as well as increases brand awareness.